1. Past events

 Dr Justin Davis Smith

-is Senior Research Fellow at Bayes Business School where he teaches on the Charity Masters' Programme.
+is associate professor at Bayes Business School where he is course director of the Charity Masters' Programme.
 His previous roles include speech writer to James Callaghan MP and chief executive of Volunteering England.
 An historian by training and inclination his research interests include the British Labour movement, and volunteering, charity and philanthropy in nineteenth and twentieth century Britain.
-His books include The Attlee and Churchill Administrations and Industrial Unrest, 1945-55 and An Introduction to the Voluntary Sector.
-He is currently writing the centenary history of the National Council for Voluntary Organisations, to be published by Palgrave Macmillan in 2019.
-He is co-founder and former chair of the Voluntary Action History Society, set up to promote the often neglected study of charity and philanthropy, and trustee of numerous voluntary organisations including Global's 'Make Some Noise' Foundation and the Watford FC Community, Sports and Education Trust
+His books include The Attlee and Churchill Administrations and Industrial Unrest, 1945-55; An Introduction to the Voluntary Sector; and Idealists and Realists: 100 years of NCVO and voluntary action.
+He is co-founder and former chair of the Voluntary Action History Society, set up to promote the often-neglected study of charity and philanthropy, and trustee of several voluntary organisations including the Royal Voluntary Service.

 Dina FainbergDr Dina Fainberg is the Director of History BA Programme and Lecturer in Modern History at the Department of International Politics.
 Dina is an historian of the Soviet Union and modern Russia with a particular interest in the Cold War, late socialism, mass media, propaganda, and Russia's relationship with the West.
 Dina published articles in Cold War History and Journalism History and together with Artemy M. Kalinovsky is the co-editor of Reconsidering Stagnation: Ideology and Exchange in the Brezhnev Era (Lexington Books, 2016).
 Dina’s book, Cold War Correspondents: Soviet and American Reporters on the ideological Frontlines, 1945-1991 is forthcoming with Johns Hopkins University Press.
 She is also preparing for publication the American diaries of Stanislav Kondrashov, one of Soviet Union’s most prolific international commentators.
 Dina was educated at Rutgers University and holds a PhD in Modern Russian and Modern U.S. History.